2 Steps to Install Ting

 Do you have the right App?
 Make sure you've downloaded the correct app.
 You're looking for the Ting Sensor app, which is a yellow icon.

 Avoid the blue ting app!
-There is a mobile phone service company that goes by the same name but is not related to our (Whisker Labs) Ting Sensor app, it is a blue app).
+There is a mobile phone service company that goes by the same name but is not related to our (Whisker Labs) Ting Sensor app.

-Worried about storage (aka, memory) space on your smartphone?
+Are you worried about your smartphone's storage (aka, memory) space?
 Don't be!
 The Ting Sensor app is relatively 'lightweight'; it does not take much space at all, generally about 15 MB, or 0.015 GB. (for comparison, many times less than browser or map apps).

 (1.b) Launch (open) the Ting Sensor app.
 From this point forward, the installation process will be guided by the Ting app.
 We've included those steps below just in case you have questions during that process.